sebapersson/petab_sciml/docs/src/format.md

 The schema is provided as [JSON schema](assets/parameter_data_schema.json).
 Currently, validation is only provided via the PEtab SciML library.

-The indexing convention and naming for `framework_parameter_name` depend on the neural network model library:
+The indexing convention and naming for `framework_parameter_name` depends on the neural network model library:

 - Neural network models in the PEtab SciML [YAML format](@ref YAML_net_format) follow PyTorch indexing and naming conventions.
-For example, in a PyTorch `linear` layer, the arrays ids are `weight` and (optionally) `bias`
+For example, in a PyTorch `Linear` layer, the arrays Ids are `weight` and/or `bias`
 - Neural network models in other formats follow the indexing and naming conventions of the respective package and programming language.

 !!! tip "For developers: Allow export of parameters in PEtab SciML format"